areleu/vencopy/docs/software/flexEstimator.rst

 `libProfileCalculation.py`.

 3. The filtered individual profiles are then aggregated by a simple averaging of each hourly value to calculate the average electricity consumption for one model vehicle for the complete EV fleet.
 We're left with one profile in hourly values of kW.
-Function: `aggregateProfiles()` in the library `libProfileCalculation.py`. profile in hourly values of kW.
-Function: `aggregateProfilesMean()` in the library `libProfileCalculation.py`.
+Function: `aggregate_profiles()` in the library `libProfileCalculation.py`. profile in hourly values of kW.
+Function: `aggregate_profilesMean()` in the library `libProfileCalculation.py`.

 This profile may later be scaled by the number of vehicles in an EV fleet and the average rated connection capacity per